Divergent Fluctuations from a 2D Infrared Catastrophe: Abstract

 \section{Abstract}

 Molecular simulations of interfacial polar media routinely employ periodic boundary conditions parallel to the interface.
-We show that this geometry injects a uniform plane mode ($q_{\parallel}=0$) that converts the plane‑averaged electrostatic potential into a cumulative sum of plane‑dipole increments, a random walk in $z$.
-Consequently, the variance of the plane‑averaged potential grows linearly with depth in semi‑infinite slabs and follows a parabolic Brownian‑bridge profile in finite cells with both ends fixed, with an amplitude inversely proportional to the cell’s lateral area.
-Hence, at any finite area, the variance diverges with slab thickness—a 2D‑mode catastrophe.
-In contrast, a pure 1D chain (no lateral replication) and a fully 3D, nonperiodic medium both exhibit bounded fluctuations that saturate with distance.
-The mechanism is generic to any solver of Poisson’s equation with 2D periodicity, so the apparent growth and ultimate divergence in potential fluctuation are artifacts of boundary conditions rather than material response, and we provide a simple scaling criterion for choosing slab sizes that keeps these artifacts under quantitative control.
+We show that this lateral periodicity introduces a spatially uniform in-plane mode ($q_{\parallel}=0$) that is unscreened because every lateral replica carries identical charge fluctuations.
+This 2D mode reduces the plane-averaged potential to a stochastic integral of the plane-averaged charge density along $z$, so that in a semi-infinite slab the variance of the potential grows linearly with depth.
+In a finite or periodic cell along $z$, with boundaries held at fixed potential, it follows a parabolic profile--a Brownian bridge--pinned to zero at both ends, with amplitude inversely proportional to the lateral cell area.
+These diverging fluctuations are a pure artifact of the imposed 2D lateral periodicity: they remain bounded in systems that are non-periodic or of finite lateral extent.
+We provide an analytic expression for their magnitude in dipolar media, yielding a practical criterion for the choice of lateral cell dimensions.

-{\it Introduction}---Fluctuations of the electrostatic potential drive rates, selectivity, and stability across problems that span electrochemistry and molecular biology.
+Fluctuations of the electrostatic potential drive rates, selectivity, and stability across problems that span electrochemistry and molecular biology.
 In electrode–electrolyte systems, the variance and spectrum of the plane-averaged potential feed directly into key observables, including double-layer capacitance, the potential of zero charge, reorganization energies for electron transfer, ionic screening, interfacial and solvation free energies, and noise floors in nanoscale sensing~\cite{Kornyshev2007JPCB,FedorovKornyshev2014ChemRev,Merlet2012NatMater,Limmer2013PRL,BazantStoreyKornyshev2011PRL,Marcus1993RMP,Blumberger2015ChemRev,Fragasso2020ACSNano,Dekker2007NatNano}.
 In practice, these quantities are often obtained by laterally averaging charge or polarization and integrating the 1D Poisson equation in molecular simulations~\cite{GurtovenkoVattulainen2007, Spohr1997}.

 In biomembranes and nanopores, the same plane-average workflow is used to reconstruct membrane potentials and gating charges~\cite{GurtovenkoVattulainen2007,Dekker2007NatNano,Fragasso2020ACSNano}.
 Similar analyses appear in ferroelectric and piezoelectric thin films, polar 2D materials, and molecular electronics, where macroscopic boundary conditions set device-relevant internal fields~\cite{StengelVanderbiltSpaldin2009NatPhys}.
 At electrified metal–electrolyte interfaces, recent \emph{ab initio} studies have resolved Pt–water double layers under bias~\cite{Khatib2021ElectrochimActa, DarbyCucinotta2022COELEC, Raffone2025CommChem} and developed constant-potential, open-boundary schemes for controlling electrode potential~\cite{Buraschi2024JPCL,Ahart2024JCTC}.
 In many of these settings, recent studies report large electrostatic potential fluctuations that persist over nanometer scales and argue that these fluctuations arise from collective electrostatic modes and from slow interfacial dynamics that directly influence the thermodynamics and kinetics of water and electrolytes~\cite{Deissenbeck2021PRL,Todorova2025Review}.